TheCSSKing/Jormars/_posts/2021-04-15-managers-path-lessons.md

 A few more quick tips that I found helpful.

 * **Performance reviews**.
 Keep critiques focused on a few key areas.
 Avoid surprises - if there are major issues the person should already be aware.
 If you have no areas of improvement, maybe it's time for a promotion.
 * **Fallacy of the open door policy**.
 Most reports won’t feel comfortable showing up to a senior managers office without an invite, especially if they want to raise an issue.
-Hold skip level 1 on 1s instead.
+Hold skip level one on ones instead.
 * **Release frequency is an indicator of team health**.
 Even development teams working on research or early stage projects should be able to show some kind of deliverable at a regular interval.
 * **Hold regular one on ones**.
 Even if you are in frequent contact with somebody, it is still useful to have set aside time in which they can ask questions, raise concerns, or just vent.